 This will depend on location and size of the mosque.
-Each build project will be carefully planned to ensure it is completed to the highest standards to give it the longest life.
+Each building project will be carefully planned to ensure it is completed to the highest standards to give it the longest life.
 We would rather take our time to make sure that everything is just right than rush through the process.

 Yes, small payments made regularly can make a big difference – this is the Penny Appeal way.You can set up an affordable monthly Direct Debit and help us build mosques for just pennies per day.

 Automatic, monthly payments are the most efficient way to support Penny Appeal they reduce the cost of administration.
 Regular commitments allow us to plan ahead and ensure we have a reliable source of income to provide support and empower development.